tomshmueli/myWebCrawler/README.md

 https://webscraper.io/test-sites/e-commerce/allinone
 ```
 **Output** - crawled.txt file with all the unique urls that were crawled in sorted manner.

-**None** - based on OS there can be a small delay until the file appears in system.
+**Note** - based on OS there can be a small delay until the file appears in system.

 # Discussion
 ## System Design